 A chronic complainer knew that I could see through his lies and that my presence could cost his job.
-But once I established that I was there to help constant protesters and not snitch on them to their big boss, constant protesters grew to trust me with positivity and sometimes even confide their worries to me.
+However once I established that I was there to help chronic protesters and not snitch on them to their big boss, constant complainers grew to trust me with positivity and sometimes even confided their worries to me.
 They join me in my session.

-I wanted to see the perspective between the chronic complainer differently — the person who performs constant complaining — and the usual worker — the person who works and is happy about it.
-I want to support them by all means.
+I wanted to see the room of perspective between the persistent complainer differently — the person who performs constant complaining — and the usual worker — the person who works and is happy about it.
+I want to support people like them by all means.